Last Updated on March 7, 2026 by Maged kamel

 Solved problem 4-14 for the effective length factor.

-This is the 27th post of the compression Member Posts-part 3 which includes Example 4.14, from Prof. Alan Williams’s book.
+This is the 8th post in the Compression Member Posts-part 3 series, which includes Example 4.14 from Prof. Alan Williams’s book.
 A rigid unbraced frame is shown in Figure 4.17.
 All members are oriented so that bending is about the strong axis.

-Lateral support is provided at each joint by simply connecting bracing in the direction perpendicular to the frame.
-Determine the effective length factors with respect to each axis for member AB.
+Lateral support is provided at each joint by simply connecting bracing perpendicular to the frame.
+Determine the effective length factors for member AB with respect to each axis.
 The service dead load is 35.5 kips, and the service live load is 142 kips.
 A992 steel is used.

 Here is the list of compression members in part-2.